This will be a growing resource as we cover more and more lessons in the Pioneering Today Academy.

 You may notice I don't use peat pots.
 I've found they're similar to egg cartons, which dry out quicker, so if you're going to spend money on a container, I'd purchase the plastic pots you can re-use year after year.
 This is a personal preference and I encourage you to see what works best for you.

-20 pack of 1 gallon pots I purchased these two years ago and they’ve worked well with repeated uses.
+20 pack of 1 gallon pots I purchased these three years ago and they've worked well with repeated uses.
 I put my tomatoes and peppers in these when they reach about 2 to 3 weeks of age.

 20 pack of 4 inch pots These are great for smaller starts that you'll be putting out sooner, such as cabbage, broccoli, or even herbs and flowers.